Data-Driven Influence Functions for Optimization-Based Causal Inference: Problem Setup: From Numerical to Empirical Gateaux Derivatives

 In the context of statistical estimation, the underlying probability distributions also need to be estimated.
-Therefore, to ensure validity of the numerical derivative approach for a general class of functionals, we consider \textit{plug-in estimation} of the statistical functional by conducting probability density estimation of the collection of joint probability estimates $\td{p}(o)$ that comprise $\tP$.
-For example, a \textit{plug-in} representation of the mean potential outcome is \if\forjournal 0 $\textstyle \fnl(\tP)= \int \int y \frac{\td{p}(y, A=1,x)}{\td{p}(A=1,x)} \tp(x) \mathrm{d}y\mathrm{d}x.$ \fi \if\forjournal 1
+We consider \textit{plug-in estimation} of the statistical functional via density estimation of the joint probability estimates $\tilde{P}(O)$.
+We assume there already exists a causal identification argument such that the estimand can be written as a functional of the observational joint distribution.
+This can be the case when considering variations of a class of identified functionals, such as the G-formula.
+For example, a plug-in estimator of the mean potential outcome is as follows:

-Hence, we distinguish between the \textit{empirical Gateaux derivative} computed by numerical approximation with estimated probability densities (e.g. $\tilde P(Y,A=1,X)$), the \textit{numerical} Gateaux derivative obtained by finite-differencing but with the true probability densities (e.g. $P(Y,A=1,X)$), and the analytic Gateaux derivative.
+We study the \textit{empirical Gateaux derivative} obtained by numerical approximation with estimated probability densities (e.g., $\tilde P(Y,A=1,X)$), and how it approximates the analytical Gateaux derivative:

-The \textit{one-step estimator} is an immediate way to use computationally estimated Gateaux derivatives for statistical estimators \citep{pfanzagl1990estimation}, justified by the asymptotically linear representation (see \Cref{apx-if}).

-Although for simplicity we consider first-order finite difference methods in the main text, multipoint methods for numerical differentiation can also be used.
+Obtaining influence functions computationally or algorithmically, rather than analytically, in order to improve statistical estimation will necessitate starting from \textit{probability estimates} in practice.
+In particular, the \textit{one-step estimator} has the following asymptotically linear representation~\citep{pfanzagl1990estimation}:

-\paragraph{Problem statement.} About the empirical, numerical, and analytical derivatives, we answer: \begin{description} \item \textbf{Q1}: How exactly does the empirical Gateaux derivative approximate the analytical derivative? \item \textbf{Q2}: What are the required rates of \textit{numerical approximation} in perturbation and smoothing $(\eps, \lambda)$ that preserve the beneficial \textit{statistical} properties of the constructed estimator? \end{description} In \Cref{sec-aipw}, we first address these questions in the simple case of our running example: estimation of the mean potential outcome, where we can finely compare the finite-difference estimator and the classical doubly robust estimator to characterize statistical properties.
-In \Cref{sec-application}, we study more complicated functionals to highlight more general applicability.
+See \Cref{apx-if} for further discussion of this expansion.
+Given these definitions, we now turn to the major mathematical and statistical questions that we address in this paper: \begin{description} \item \textbf{Q1}: How exactly does the empirical Gateaux derivative approximate the analytical derivative? \item \textbf{Q2}: What are the required rates of \textit{numerical approximation} in perturbation and smoothing based on $(\eps, \lambda)$ that preserve the beneficial \textit{statistical} properties of the constructed estimator? \item \textbf{Q3}: How does the finite-difference representation approximate the influence functions of optimization-based estimators? \end{description} We begin in \Cref{sec-aipw} by studying these questions in the example of the mean potential outcome.
+The canonical doubly robust estimator (augmented inverse propensity weighting, or AIPW) is a one-step adjustment.
+The influence function \citep{robins1994estimation,hahn1998role} for a mean potential outcome (\Cref{ex-cfactualmean}) is: